Repeal of Health Law Would Eliminate Important Improvements for Seniors

 - Improving insurance coverage, such as stopping insurance companies from canceling or pricing someone out of coverage if they get sick, denying coverage based on a pre-existing condition and cracking down on discriminatory practices that allow insurers to charge exorbitant premiums simply based on a person's age;

 - Making insurance more affordable, such as by providing tax breaks and establishing "exchanges" to provide greater choice and transparency for individuals and small businesses, as well as capping out-of-pocket costs for individuals and families and allowing young adults to stay on their parents' insurance policies until they are 26 years old;

 - Helping Americans better plan for their long-term services needs, including by giving them new options for receiving more cost-effective care at home.

 AARP appreciates that many have strongly held views on the new law.
 However, repeal of the ACA would result in the loss of these important protections for older Americans.
 As health care will continue to present many challenges, we look forward to working constructively with the 112th Congress to strengthen Medicare and improve our entire health care system.

 For more information, visit www.aarp.org

-*News Release by AARP: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (AARP).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.